-"In its findings the Local Government Committee recommended that the [four wards] be included in the Nausori Town boundary, with reasons."
+In its findings the Local Government Committee recommended that the [four wards] be included in the Nausori Town boundary, with reasons.

-[8] In paragraph 27 of his affidavit Mr. Nair deposed that:
+- 40 - [8] In para 27 of his affidavit Mr Nair deposed that:

-"The Committee compiled its report and submitted it to the Minister on 1 November 2002.
-The Minister then made a decision on 28 November 2002, gazetted on 29 November."
+The Committee compiled its report and submitted it to the Minister on 1 November 2002.
+The Minister then made a decision on 28 November 2002, gazetted on 29 November.

-- [9] On 19 December 2002 the first Respondent also filed an affidavit in answer.
+- 45 [9] On 19 December 2002 the R1 also filed an affidavit in answer.
 He confirmed that he was responsible for the conduct of the Nasinu Town municipal elections which had been held on 14 December.
-He explained that the Minister's orders of transfer were dated 28 November 2002 and that the Writs of Election issued by him on 2 December 2002 did not extend the four excluded wards. - [10] The relevant parts of the Act are as follows.
+He explained that the minister's orders of transfer were dated 28 November 2002 and that the writs of election issued by him on 2 December 2002 did not extend the four excluded wards.
+50

+^[10] The relevant parts of the Act are as follows.